seekstar/rusty-cpp/README.md

 514
 ```

-Therefore, the best practice is forgetting chained function call in Rust and returning nothing:
+Therefore, the best practice is to forget chained function calls in Rust and return nothing:

 ```cpp
 struct Builder {